-The Tribal Emergency Preparedness and Response Program (TEPRP) provides technical assistance and training to Tribas and Tribal Health Programs on hazard emergency preparedness planning and response.
-Tribal leaders and clinic administrators may contact Corinne.Chavez@dhcs.
+The Tribal Emergency Preparedness and Response Program (TEPRP) provides technical assistance and training to Tribal Health Programs on hazard emergency preparedness planning and response.
+Tribal leaders and clinic administrators may contact Corinne.Chavez@

 The Health Resources and Services Administration (HRSA) is accepting applications for the Rural Tribal COVID-19 Response program.
 The purpose of this program is to assist Tribes, Tribal organizations, urban Indian health organizations and health service providers to Tribes to prevent, prepare for and respond to COVID-19 in rural communities.
-For more information: https://www.grants.gov/web/grants/view-opportunity.html?oppId=326385
+For more information click HERE.

-The California Area Indian Health Service (IHS) has reported that 51 California Tribal or Urban Indian Health Program patients have tested positive for COVID-19 as of 4/22/2020.
+The California Area Indian Health Service (IHS) has reported that 63 California Tribal or Urban Indian Health Program patients have tested positive for COVID-19 as of 4/28/2020.